Five Things to Make from Scratch to Save Money and Eat Better

 For the topping, mix the sugar, flour, and cinnamon.
 After you have mixed those well, add ¼ cup of the soft or melted butter.
 The topping should be crumbling just a bit, so if it’s too moist, you can add a dab more of brown sugar or flour.

-Put into a 6-muffin or 12-muffin pan and bake for 15 to 16 minutes at 375 degrees.
+Put into a 6-muffin or 12-muffin pan and bake for 15 to 16 minutes at 365-375 degrees (my oven cooks hot, so I do 365).
 This could be a little longer for the larger 6-muffin pan.
 Test with a toothpick.
 If it comes out clean, they are ready.

 As soon as they are cool enough to work with, remove from the muffin pan and cool on a wire rack.